Prada says closing Hong Kong shops early when necessary

-MILAN (Reuters) - Italian luxury group Prada (1913.HK) said on Wednesday it was monitoring unrest in Hong Kong on a hourly basis and closing shops early when necessary.
+MILAN, Oct 1 (Reuters) - Italian luxury group Prada said on Wednesday it was monitoring unrest in Hong Kong on a hourly basis and closing shops early when necessary.

 Tens of thousands of people, mostly students, have occupied large areas of Hong Kong in protest against China’s decision to limit voters’ choices in a 2017 leadership election.